 Teaching and subject expertise

-Co-teaches Space, Place and Politics (Level 6)
+I co-teach Space, Place and Politics (Level 6)

-Director of GeoAcademy (an initiative to address the skills gap in UK geoinformation agencies)
+I am the Programme Director for the Short Course in GIS and the Director of GeoAcademy (an initiative to address the skills gap in UK geoinformation agencies)

-Immediate Past President, The British Cartographic Society
+Immediate Past President, British Cartographic Society

 Chair, World Cartographic Forum

 Chair, ICA Commission on Topographic Mapping

 UK National Representative to the ICA General Assembly (with Dr David Forrest, University of Glasgow)

 Editorial Board Member, Geoinformation Issues (Institute of Geodesy and Cartography, Warsaw, Poland)

 Peer reviewer for several academic journals, including Environment & Planning A and the ISPRS Journal.